hrishim/llvl_prog1_book/src/functions.md

 ## Register usage conventions

-So far we have been talking about small programs where we use very few of the available Arm registers.
+So far we have been talking about small programs where we use very few of the available ARM registers.
 However, large programs can have millions of lines of code written in collaboration by programmers.
 These programs have many functions.
 It is quite common for programmers to rely on libraries for specific purposes.
 Those libraries may have been written by other programmers (in a different company/organization).

 A library can be thought of a set of functions the implement specific actions.
 For example, a math library can implement different mathematical operations.
 The functions in the library can be used by other programmers in their own programs.